You are here:

 Your Mortgage Arranger will be able to calculate the actual amount your mortgage will cost, and help you to plan your whole budget accordingly.
 Read more.

 When buying a property, your mortgage is not the only cost you will have to consider.
-There will also be valuation or survey fees, legal expenses, stamp duty (Conge and document duty in Guernsey, recordal fees in the Isle of Man), arrangement fees, insurance cover and removal expenses.
+There will also be valuation or survey fees, legal expenses, stamp duty (Conge and document duty in Guernsey, recordal fees in the Isle of Man), insurance cover and removal expenses.
 If you are selling an existing property there will be estate agent fees as well.

 At Lloyds Bank we will help you to work out all the various costs before arriving at a final figure.
 Our Budget Planner has been designed to help you to determine the costs involved.
 As a general rule, your monthly mortgage (and other loan) repayments should not be more than half your monthly income after tax.